Booleanman99/Exposure-Weighted-Multi-Omics-Integration-HELIX-Cohort/README.md

 # Exposure-Weighted Multi-Omics Integration for Pediatric Metabolic Risk Profiling: An Exploratory Study in the HELIX Cohort

-This repository contains the project for the PM-606 class.

 ## Contents

 - `FINAl/`: Directory containing final project files.